An Outlyingness Matrix for Multivariate Functional Data Classification: Simulation Studies

 \subsection{Multivariate Functional Data}

-Typically, multivariate functional data are obtained from two sources: combining raw univariate curves and their derivatives \citep{cuevas2007robust,claeskens2014multivariate} or functional data with multiple responses \citep{hubert2015classification,hubert2015multivariate}.
-We conduct simulation studies on both sources.
+Typically, multivariate functional data are obtained from two sources: combining raw univariate curves and their derivatives (\citet{cuevas2007robust} and \citet{claeskens2014multivariate}) or functional data with multiple responses (\citet{hubert2016multivariate} and \citet{hubert2015multivariate}).
+We conducted simulation studies on both sources.

-In the first scenario, we combine mean functions and the first-order derivatives of Data 1, 2, and 3 to get bivariate functional data.
-Under the same setting for sample sizes, design points, and repeated times, we apply the six methods to the resulting data and present the classification results in Figure \ref{univariate_derivative_result}.
-On the three datasets, RMD and FOM perform better than the existing methods and FOM always performs the best.
-The performance of the existing methods improves by combining the first-order derivatives with the mean function for classification.
-This is because the derivatives are no longer of the same scale for different groups, which makes classifying by conventional functional depths easier.
+In the first scenario, we combined mean functions and the first-order derivatives of Data 1, 2, and 3 to get bivariate functional data.
+Under the same setting for sample sizes, design points, and repeated times, we applied the six methods to the resulting data and present the classification results in Figure \ref{univariate_derivative_result}.
+On the three datasets, RMD and VOM perform better than the existing methods and VOM always performs the best.
+The performance of the existing methods improves by combining the first-order derivatives with the mean function for classification; the derivatives are no longer of the same scale for different groups, which makes classifying by conventional functional depths easier.

-In the second scenario, we consider three settings: two bivariate cases and one three-variate case.
+In the second scenario, we considered three settings: two bivariate cases and one three-variate case.
 Again, the two classes of simulated data possess the same range but different patterns.
 5pt